Let us help YOU get to the inbox like we've helped these others!

-A much better solution is to figure out a way to monitor the email address from which you are sending that email – even if it goes to a unique folder on your end that you monitor less frequently than your regular mail queue (although even that is less than ideal – if you want your company to have a stellar reputation, you should be handling all non-spam email that comes in to you).
+A much better solution to this all is to figure out a way to monitor the email address from which you are sending that email, even if it goes to a unique folder on your end that you monitor less frequently than your regular mail queue (although if you want your company to have a stellar reputation you should be handling all non-spam email that comes in to you).
 And then, use a “From:” address that’s much friendlier and more welcoming than “noreply”.